LIFE IN KENYA

 Location: Vipingo (eastern coastline)

 The survival rate for sea turtles from eggs to adulthood in the wild is estimated at 1 in 1,000.
-There are several factors that determine their survival but a few major ones are poaching (by humans), predators, as well as the duration of time to reach sexual maturity.
+There are several factors that determine their survival but a few major ones are poaching (by humans), predators, and the duration of time to reach sexual maturity.
 By laying a large number of eggs and having a long reproductive life, turtles have developed a survival strategy such as this one to help overcome their odds.
-The main problem facing sea turtles and extinction is human impact.
-Due to problems like over fishing, poaching, along with a lack of understanding of the consequences of our actions, Sea Turtles are facing extinction at a rapid rate and their habitat is being threatened more and more.
+The main problem facing sea turtles and possible extinction is human impact.
+Due to problems like over fishing and poaching, along with a lack of understanding of the consequences of our actions, sea turtles are facing extinction at a rapid rate and their habitat is being threatened more and more.
 Despite international and national legislation to protect sea turtles, all seven species of sea turtles are on the IUCN Red List and the five species found in Kenya are listed as either critically endangered or endangered.
 This conservation program is community based and the aim is to protect the turtles and nests along the beaches, as well as the hatchlings as they make their way to the ocean.
-The organization hopes to accomplish this by including local fishermen and the community in educational programs to teach them about turtles as well as marine conservation, this organization helps to assist larger government funded organizations with data collection, administration, research, and other activities.
-As a volunteer, you get the opportunity to help out with these efforts as much as possible during your stay.
-It can be rather demanding work but if you feel up to the challenge, getting involved with the most up to date conservation efforts will allow you to gain a better understanding of all the aspects involved in Marine Conservation.
-By volunteering, it provides you with a unique opportunity to gain a strong knowledge base of what all is involved.
-It allows you to take your experience and share it with others.
-By passing along your stories and experiences, it will help us to convince the rest of the world that conservation is an essential priority in moving forward in the future to ensure these majestic creatures continue to remain in our oceans.
+The organization hopes to accomplish this by including local fishermen and the community in educational programs to teach them about turtles as well as marine conservation.
+This organization also helps to assist larger government funded organizations with data collection, administration, research, and other activities.

-Wildlife Game Reserve & Sea Turtle Marine Conservation Program Fee
+Wildlife & Marine Conservation Program FeeS

 • N/A